MentallyQuill/ST-Wandlight/README.md

 Download `Presets/Wandlight-1.1.json` and import it via SillyTavern's **Presets** panel.
 Select Wandlight as your active preset.

-> By default, Wandlight's reasoning effort is set to Low, for quick responses.
+> Reasoning effort is set to Low by default, for quick, token-light responses.
 If you're using a reasoning model, experiment with higher reasoning during more complex moments, or multi-character scenes.

 ### 2. Pick a Model